abrielcleaver/bfs2-character-build/src/PLANNING.md

 ### Rubric

-    - Users are able to update the characters features (2 points per feature)	6
+    - [ ] Users are able to update the characters feature - (2 points per feature) 6
-    - Users are able to add catchphrases	4
+    - [ ] Users are able to add catchphrases- 4
-    - App is separated into presentational / container components that pass state as props	4
+    - [ ] App is separated into presentational / container components that pass state as props - 4
-    - Snapshot tests	4
+    - [ ] Snapshot tests - 4
-    - Deployed on Netlify, CI Passing	2
+    - [ ] Deployed on Netlify, CI Passing - 2

-[ ] create files/folders
+### NEEDS TO BE COMPLETED

-[ ] import/export functions, css, etc
+- [x] create files/folders
-[ ] add inputs and props
+  - [x] /assets in /public
-[ ]
+    - [x] add images